 The PC version is being worked on by Halo stewards 343 Industries, Ruffian Games and Splash Damage.
 In total, the Master Chief Collection will entail over 120 multiplayer maps and 67 campaign missions—which should be enough to keep you occupied for a while.
 The idea is to "evolve and grow" the collection over time with community input, so it's likely we'll see more features added to each game after launch.

-Here's everything we know so far about the Halo: Master Chief Collection on PC.
+Here's everything we know so far about the Halo: Master Chief Collection on PC, including when you'll be able to try the games out in beta.

-The Master Chief Collection will be sold on PC as individual titles, and then they'll be sold as a package when they're all released.
-The Halo games will be released in chronological order on PC, according to the series' lore.
+The Master Chief Collection will be sold on PC as individual titles, and as a pre-purchased package.
+They are being released in chronological order on PC, according to the series' lore.
 The order is as follows, then: Reach, Combat Evolved, 2, 3, ODST, and 4.

-Halo: The Master Chief Collection on PC features 4K, HDR and proper mouse and keyboard support
+Halo: The Master Chief Collection on PC features 4K, HDR and uncapped frame rates

 Let's get the important stuff out of the way: 4K resolutions, HDR, and mouse and keyboard support have been promised as the standard for this collection, with each mentioned in the Steam listing.
 343 says providing great mouse and keyboard controls is a "top priority", and that they're aiming for a "balanced, fun experience for PC."